 Please note: every country has its own regulations.
 It is advisable to contact the Embassy or Consulate.
 Any documentation issued by the Environmental Health Officer, or the Procurator Fiscal, must accompany the body.

 Death abroad - burial or cremation in Scotland

-When a death occurs abroad you should contact your nearest British Embassy.
-They will give you a list of recommended local Funeral Directors.
+- Contact your nearest British Embassy, they will give you a list of recommended local Funeral Directors.

 - Register the death, according to the regulations of that country.